 '''

-type c' = <m : c'>;;
+type c' = <m : int>;;

-type c' = < m : c' >

 '''

 However, the abbreviation #c' cannot be defined directly in a similar way.
 It can only be defined by a class or a class-type definition.
-(One reason is that # sharp abbreviations carry an implicit anonymous variable ... that cannot be explicitly named).
-Thus, the abbreviation #c' should be expanded:
+This is because # sharp abbreviations carry an implicit anonymous variable . . that cannot be explicitly named.
+The closer you get to it is: